CrlsMrls/meetupvote/Ideas.md

 # Ideas

 ## Use cases

 - Plugin (only focus on VSC)
 - StackOverflow/Google-search Questions
 - Upgrade techstack to newer versions
 - Code reasoning: Explain this code / Document this class
 - Prompting
-- Improve code code and fix known-issue
+- Improve code and fix known-issues
 - One shot coding
 - Iterative coding

 ## Knowledge/StackOverflow Questions

 - how to transform an observable to a signal? vs. I am coding an Authirization Angular service, the user can be logged in or logged out, this information is shared with a state using an observable, I want to transform this observable to a signal, how can I do that?
 - what is the TypeScript type for an Angular signal?
 - Having a list of CSS classes, how can I apply to an Angular parent component?